-Above, the flux conservation was discussed generally without taking into account the effects of the actual discretization scheme emplyed in the advection algorithm.
-In this subsection, a mismatch of the advection-term approximations on the child and parent sides in PALM is first identified and discussed, and subsequently a method to reduce the flux-conservation error resulting from this mismatch is proposed.
+Above, the flux conservation was discussed generally without taking into account the effects of the actual discretization scheme employed in the advection algorithm.
+In this subsection, a mismatch of the advection term approximations on the child and parent sides in PALM is first identified and discussed, and subsequently a method to reduce the fluxconservation error resulting from this mismatch is proposed.

 In Sect.
-3.4.3 it was assumed that the advected parent-grid variable values on the child boundary ($V{J,K}$ in the above example Eqs.
-(12) and (13)) are equal to the values used for the fluxes in the advection-term computation.
-This is not the case in PALM as they are interpolated onto their flux points using the fifth-order scheme by Wicker and Skamarock (2002).
-Here, it is important to understand, that the interpolation onto the flux point in the advection scheme is a separate procedure from the parent-to-child interpolation, and it is performed in a different phase of the time-step cycle (Fig. 2) in the prognostic equations step.
-In PALM, the fifth-order interpolation is not employed at the boundaries, except cyclic boundaries, instead so-called advection-scheme degradation procedure is utilized.
+3.4.3 it was assumed that the advected parent grid variable values on the child boundary ($V{J,K}$ in Eqs.
+12 and 13) are equal to the values used for the fluxes in the advection term computation.
+This is not the case in PALM, as they are interpolated onto their flux points using the fifth-order scheme by Wicker and Skamarock (2002).
+Here, it is important to understand that the interpolation onto the flux point in the advection scheme is a separate procedure from the parent-to-child interpolation, and it is performed in a different phase of the time step cycle (Fig. 2) in the prognostic equation step.
+In PALM, the fifth-order interpolation is not employed at the boundaries (except at the cyclic boundaries), instead a so-called advection scheme degradation procedure is utilized.
 The degradation procedure entails degrading the flux-point interpolation within the advection scheme on first two layers of nodes.
-The first-order upwind scheme is applied on the first layer and the third-order Wicker and Skamarock (2002) scheme for the second layer.
+The first-order upwind scheme is applied on the first layer, and the third-order Wicker and Skamarock (2002) scheme is applied for the second layer.
 This way, only one layer of boundary ghost points is needed at the boundary.
 Technically, three grid layers are allocated in PALM for boundary ghost points, but using all of them at child boundaries would lead to no gain in accuracy as the second and third layers would be just copies of the first layer due to the zeroth-order parent-to-child interpolation.